TeraScale (microarchitecture): TeraScale 3 (VLIW4)

 TeraScale 3 (VLIW4) replaces the previous 5-way VLIW designs with a 4-way VLIW design.
 The new design also incorporates an additional tessellation unit to improve Direct3D 11 performance.
+It supports Direct3D 11 with Shader Model 5.0 and OpenGL 4.5 on Windows.

-TeraScale 3 is introduced in the Radeon HD 6900-branded graphics cards and also implemented in the Trinity and Richland APUs.
+TeraScale 3 is introduced in the Radeon HD 6900-branded graphics cards in 2010 and also implemented in the Trinity and Richland APUs.